sci-42ver/SICP_SDF/sicp_exercise.md

+1. One small question: "the range of this function is *included in the product* of the corresponding intervals obtained from the formula of the function": what does "included" mean here?
+2. I get this link when reading http://community.schemewiki.org/?sicp-ex-2.14-2.15-2.16.
+Here I give one summary to help future readers: The examples in paragraph 4 to 6 shows the significance of "each symbol is used only once" to make "interval arithmetics" work.
+For paragraph 7 to 8, notice here "range" and "interval" mean different things.
 # notice
 - I didn't prove those theorems which are not proved before when learning DMIA and mcs since I am not reading SICP to learn maths.
 (SkipMath)
 - I mainly follow the wiki.
   Then I read this repo codes.
   - repo read up to
-    I have read repo solution chapter 1,2.1~11 (This line is kept to avoid forgetting to check this repo solution). repo solution may be better like 1.7.
+    I have read repo solution chapter 1,2.1~16 (This line is kept to avoid forgetting to check this repo solution). repo solution may be better like 1.7.
     - I assumed the solution is either in the code or README but splitted into 2 parts where one is in the code and the other is in README.
 - Comment style I follow [this](http://community.schemewiki.org/?comment-style)
 # racket notes